robmarkcole/HASS-data-detective/README.md

 </table>
 </div>

+We see that there is a lot of activity on saturday mornings, when I hoover the house.
+We can also visualise this data using Seaborn.

 #### Seaborn
 Seaborn is a python package for doing statistical plots.
 Unfortunately it is not yet supported on Hassio, but if you are on a Mac or PC you can use it like follows: